Riverscapes/arcGNAT/Segment-Stream-Network.md

-The **Segment Stream Network** tool splits stream reaches within a network into segments of equal, user-defined length.
+The **Segment Stream Network** tool splits a stream network into segments of equal, user-defined lengths.
 The tool produces a segmented stream network polyline feature class, a network feature class with stream order, and junction points representing confluences for stream reaches with the same stream order value.

-Several segmentation method options are available.
+Several segmentation method options are available (see Segmentation Method section below).
 [[images/seg_methods.png]]

 _______________________________________________________________